 - 7.1 Section 7 considers the use of funding in each of the local authorities and how this has been used to deliver statutory homelessness services.
 Protection of homeless funding was brought up numerous times during consultation.
-The service user survey in particular emphasises why investment in statutory homeless services is so important 132 out of 165 said they would approach the council first for help, above any other agency. - 7.2 Table 7.2.1 below provides a summary of the ways local authorities have used statutory funding the last 2-3 years: - •2015 to 16: Housing Solutions and Supporting People engaged in a regional partnership with Torfaen and Monmouthshire for a 1 year pilot, to support a regional project that works with prisons, probation and local services to help secure a transition from prison to accommodation for prisoners. •2015 to 16: Procured a new ICT system that will provide the Housing Options Team with a case management system. •2015 to 16: Increased Homeless Prevention Fund. •2015 to 16: Shared Housing/Training Programme SP and Gwalia jointly funded an officer to develop the Shared households seeking assistance. • 2015 to 16: Training - Housing Act 2014.
+The service user survey in particular emphasises why investment in statutory homeless services is so important 132 out of 165 said they would approach the council first for help, above any other agency. - 7.2 Table 7.2.1 below provides a summary of the ways local authorities have used statutory funding the last 2-3 years:

+Blaenau Gwent 2015 to 16: Housing Solutions and Supporting People engaged in a regional partnership with Torfaen and Monmouthshire for a 1 year pilot, to support a regional project that works with prisons, probation and local services to help secure a transition from prison to accommodation for prisoners.
+2015 to 16: Procured a new ICT system that will provide the Housing Options Team with a case management system.
+2015 to 16: Increased Homeless Prevention Fund.
+2015 to 16: Shared Housing/Training Programme - SP and Gwalia jointly funded an officer to develop the Shared Housing Scheme for one year.
+2015 to 16: Private Rented Sector (PRS) / Tenancy Support1 FTE Post - To develop relationships with PRS landlords to secure alternative housing solutions for all households seeking assistance.
+2016 to 17: Temporary Accommodation Officer - to fund a temporary accommodation post via Gwalia that will be integrated within the Housing Solutions Team.
+2016 to 17: Provided additional resources to the homelessness prevention agenda.
+2016 to 17: 1 FTE post - working with prisons, probation and local services to secure a transition from prison to accommodation.
+2016 to 17: Housing and Health Safety Rating System (HHSRS) Training3 x Officers. •2016 to 17: Update Housing Allocation Policy and